openrails/openrails/Source/Documentation/Manual/operation.rst

 ====================

 OR manages signals as defined in the files ``sigcfg.dat`` and ``sigscr.dat`` in a way that is highly compatible to MSTS.
+A description of their contents and how to modify these two files is contained in the Word document ``How_to_make_Signal_config_and_Script_files.doc`` that is found in the ``TECH DOCS`` folder of an MSTS installation.
+Note that these files must be edited with a Unicode text editor.

 SignalNumClearAhead
 -------------------